-Notwithstanding the objections raised in the representations received, the proposals are considered acceptable in principle; would have no material and harmful impact upon the visual character and appearance of the area as a whole; have no material and adverse impact on neighbours; would provide an acceptable living environment; and are acceptable in highway terms.
-Having regard to the contribution already made towards the Bramshot Farm SPA mitigation scheme and the Strategic Access Management Measurement contribution to be secured by the s106 Planning Obligation, the proposals would have no significant impact upon the nature conservation interest and objectives of the Thames Basin Heaths Special Protection Area.
+Notwithstanding the objections raised in the representations received, the proposals continue to be considered acceptable in principle; would have no material and harmful impact upon the visual character and appearance of the area as a whole; have no material and adverse impact on neighbours; would provide an acceptable living environment; and are acceptable in highway terms.
+Having regard to the contribution towards the Bramshot Farm SPA mitigation scheme and the Strategic Access Management Measurement contribution to be secured by the s106 Planning Obligation, the proposals would have no significant impact upon the nature conservation interest and objectives of the Thames Basin Heaths Special Protection Area.
 Subject to the Public Open Space contribution being secured by the s106 Planning Obligation the proposals would satisfactorily address the requirements of adopted Rushmoor Local Plan Policy DE6.
-It is not considered that the site harbours any significant protected wildlife, nevertheless appropriate biodiversity gain can be secured as a result of the development.
+It is not considered that the site harbors any significant protected wildlife, nevertheless appropriate biodiversity gain can be secured as a result of the development.
+Having regard to the surface water drainage of the site it is considered that there is no reason why a satisfactorily detailed drainage scheme for the site cannot be formulated pending the prior submission of adequate information to enable the surface water drainage scheme to be appropriately designed.
 The proposals are thereby considered acceptable having regard to Policies DE1, DE2, DE3, DE6, IN2, NE1, NE3, NE4 and NE6-8 of the adopted Rushmoor Local Plan (2014-2032).